neu-cs4530/spring24-project-team-208/README.md

 ### Configuring the frontend

 Create a `.env` file in the `frontend` directory, with the line: `NEXT_PUBLIC_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the towns service to another location, put that location here instead)

-For ease of debugging, you might also set the environmental variable `NEXT_PUBLIC_TOWN_DEV_MODE=true`.
-When set to `true`, the frontend will automatically connect to the town with the friendly name "DEBUG_TOWN" (creating one if needed), and will *not* try to connect to the Twilio API.
-This is useful if you want to quickly test changes to the frontend (reloading the page and re-acquiring video devices can be much slower than re-loading without Twilio).

 ### Running the frontend